kcentric/deep_nlp_on_sf_literature/README.md

         return "This function does not return prepped text, but rather just preps the text to now be contained" "as the CorpusProcessor's attributes.
 Please call those attributes if you wish to see the cleaned text :-)"
     ```
     The main functions that I use CorpusProcessor's attributes for are to split the corpus into individual books (by splitting around valid appearances of 'Copyright' in the wordlist) so that I can have separate documents for topic-modeling via [LDA](https://radimrehurek.com/gensim/auto_examples/tutorials/run_lda.html), and to create a Pandas dataframe containing the 3.5 million (cleaned) sentences of the corpus: the dataframe is very useful for [NER](https://spacy.io/usage/spacy-101).

-- **Step 2**: Named Entity Recognition (NER).
-You can find the code in `NER.py`, [here](https://github.com/kkrishna24/deep_nlp_on_sf_literature/blob/main/main%20files/NER.py).
+- **Step 2: Multi-stage named entity recognition** (NER).
+This turned out to be the most involved part of the project.
+You can begin exploring in `NER.py`, [here](https://github.com/kkrishna24/deep_nlp_on_sf_literature/blob/main/main%20files/NER.py).
+  - [NER](https://www.turing.com/kb/a-comprehensive-guide-to-named-entity-recognition) is typically the process of extracting words or series of words from a text and categorizing them under common labels like "Person," "Organization," "Location," or custom labels like "Healthcare Terms," "Programming Languages" etc. For my corpus, I was primarily interested in extracting terms that represented *SF technologies*, *SF concepts*, and miscellaneous significant terms that contained plot- or theme-related meaning.
+  - I began by performing a blanket-NER task across the whole corpus, using a Pandas dataframe created earlier from `CorpusProcessor` as my input.
+The Pandas dataframe contained the corpus as a list of sentences, and my optimized NER algo using the [spaCy](https://spacy.io/api/entityrecognizer) library with its parallelization capabilities generated a **new** dataframe that would look like:

+    ```python
+                                              Sentence          Entity Entity_type
+    0  In a galaxy far, far away, Luke Skywalker tra...
+Luke Skywalker      Person 1  The year 2050 marked a new era for humanity.
+2050        Date
+      ```

 The aims of this project are threefold:
 - Develop a repository that **easily** be **refitted, reused, or expanded** to many different kinds of domain-specific literature analysis tasks.
 This is the overall, community-oriented guiding vision.